konkam/ExactWrightFisher.jl/README.md

  0.44107767330289566
 ```

-To sample a full trajectory, do:
+To sample an entire trajectory, do:

 ```julia
 Random.seed!(0);